RyanJarr/permutation-test/README.md

 # permutation-test
-In-depth explanation of permutation test, power simulation, and formal consistency proof
+In-depth explanation of the permutation test, power simulation, and formal consistency proof